gumadeiras/gumadeiras.github.io/_posts/2026-03-17-finished-things.md

 i think that feeling changes people. it changed me.

+some complexity is real. some upkeep is fair.

+software can help me route through a strange city. make a call across an ocean.

+that is not really the point.

-i suspect this is why analog objects feel so grounding. they restore a clean edge between the user and the tool.
+i suspect analog objects feel grounding because they make the contrast easy to see.

+but the distinction i care about is not really analog versus digital.

+it is bounded versus ongoing.

 the tool does its part.

 you do yours.

 the exchange ends there.

+too many products are built around recurrence.

+subscriptions. retention. little reasons to keep summoning you back into the loop.

 i want things that solve a problem without establishing residency in my attention.